Montessori Feeding Tools for Toddlers Learning to Eat Independently

 Why Montessori Encourages Using Real Cups

 While sippy cups can feel convenient, they can sometimes delay the development of coordination by allowing children to drink without controlling the flow.
+Small open cups encourage toddlers to practise careful movements, develop hand-to-mouth coordination, and gain confidence through real experience.

 Why Toddlers Throw Food